Numerical investigation of Differential Biological Models via RBF collocation Method with Genetic Strategy: Conclusion

 \section{Conclusion}

 In this study we have proposed an approximation technique to solve biological equations.The method is based on the collocation method and Gaussian radial basis function.
-We used a Genetic strategy to overcome the challenge of searching optimum Shape parameters in method.
+We used a Genetic strategy to overcome the challenge of searching optimal Shape parameters in RBF method.
 Additionally we tested ASN2R for HIV and ARE for SIRC model in fitness function and a new crossover formula called Pseudo-combination defined for using the considered GA.
-Finally, we showed that our approach is applicable and suitable for the solving system of the differential equations such as differential biological systems.
+Finally, we showed that our approach is applicable and accurate for the solving system of the differential equations such as HIV and Influenza models.